-The Unsettled Science of Carbon Dioxide and Human Cognition
+The Human Brain Evolved When Carbon Dioxide Was Lower

 “Imagine a conference room,” he said.
 “You have middle-aged people—20 of them—sitting in a small room, breathing.
 That CO₂ easily exceeds 1,000 parts per million.”

 And that leads to the final part of his and his colleagues’ argument: As the amount of atmospheric CO₂ keeps rising, indoor CO₂ will climb as well.
-They project that, on a worst-case emissions scenario, it may be impossible to ventilate a crowded room below about 1,300 parts per million.
+They project that, in a worst-case emissions scenario, it may be impossible to ventilate a crowded room below about 1,300 parts per million.
 That could induce some real cognitive damage.
 In 2016, researchers at Harvard and Syracuse University found that human cognitive function declined by about 15 percent when indoor CO₂ reached 945 parts per million, and crashed by 50 percent when indoor CO₂ reached 1,400 parts per million.

 Under a very high carbon-emissions scenario, “our complex decision-making functions could be reduced by as much as half by the end of the century,” Karnauskas said.